DHTMLX/docs-suite/docs/grid/api/history/afteradd_event.md

 - `action: IAction` - the object of the added action containing:
     - `type: ActionType` - the type of action: "add", "remove", "removeAll", or "change"
     - `batch: IRow[]` - an array of rows representing the data affected by the action (e.g., added, removed, or modified rows)
-    - `inverse?: IAction` - the inverse action required for undoing (mandatory for the "change" and "removeAll" types, not required for other types)
+    - `inverse?: IAction` - the inverse action required for undoing (for the "change" and "removeAll" types)
-    - `timestamp?: number` - the timestamp of the action in milliseconds (set automatically, if not provided)

 @example:
 const grid = new dhx.Grid("grid_container", {